• Recipe Index

 Crispy Chicken Fajitas

-Chicken fajitas with onions and bell peppers make for a simple family meal.
+Chicken fajitas with onions and bell peppers make for a simple Tex-Mex family meal.
 An easy marinade with fajita seasoning and a quick sear in the skillet is all that is required for the most crispy and flavorful fajitas ever.
 Serve with your favorite toppings!

 If you like easy chicken dinners, do check out this lemon chicken tray bake and these jerk chicken quesadillas.